rlaskew/minikube-on-aws/README.md

 - step 5. run "minikube start" -- defaults to --vm-driver=docker

 **Where this has been tested:**
+- August 2020: Tested on AWS using ubuntu 20.01, using T3a.medium
 - August 2020: Tested on GCP using ubuntu 20.04, using n1-standard-2
 - August 2020: Right now I've tested this on a linux academy cloud playground server using ubuntu 20.04, and which I can tell through AWS meta data uses a T3a.medium